levysantiago/personal-page/README.md

 Node.js version: v16.17.0

 Want to know something cool?
-This project is hosted in the IPFS (InterPlanetary File System)!
+This project is hosted on the IPFS (InterPlanetary File System)!

 # Getting started